pawatsethaput/OpenBank/REST-API-V1.1.md

 Authentication via OAuth is required if the view is not public.

 Returns the "where" Geo tag added to a specific transaction made on a [view](#views) (VIEW_ID).
-It represents the location where the transaction have been initiated.
+It represents the location where the transaction has been initiated.

 JSON: